Kandy-IO/kandy-cpaas-nodejs-sdk/tutorials/SMSMessaging.md

 }
 ```
 + `destinationAddress` is an optional parameter to indicate which SMS DID number has been desired to receive SMS messages.
 Corresponding number should be one of the assigned/purchased numbers of the project, otherwise $KANDY$ replies back with Forbidden error.
 Also not providing this parameter triggers $KANDY$ to use the default assigned DID number against this user, in which case the response message for the subscription contains the `destinationAddress` field.
 It is highly recommended to provide `destinationAddress` parameter.
-+ `webhookURL` is a webhook that is present in your application which is accessible from the public web.
-The sms notifications would be delivered to the webhook and the received notification can be consumed by using the `notification.parse` helper method.
++ `webhookURL` is a webhook endpoint that is present in your application server which is accessible from the public web.
+The sms notifications would be delivered to this webhook endpoint and the received notification can be consumed by using the `notification.parse` helper method.
 The usage of `notification.parse` is explained in Step 2.

 A successful subscription would return:
 ```javascript